Stellar cusp and warm dust at the heart of NGC1068: A reddened stellar cusp ?

 $n_{\star}(r)$ is the radial density of star, $ L_{\star}(\lambda)$ the star luminosity at $ \lambda$ and $ \tau(x)$ the optical depth between the observer and the cell at location $x$ on the line of sight.

 with $\alpha_{dust}(r)$ the extinction coefficient of dust per unit of length at radius $r$.
 Indeed, $\alpha_{dust}$ depends on the wavelength, being proportional to $Q_{ext}(\lambda)$.

-We developed an IDL code, in order to look for the exponents of the cuspy distribution of dust and of the stars density that would give the best fit to the observed H and K radial distributions.
-Using the Powell IDL procedure, and leaving free both exponents, we minimised the square of the log of the ratio of observed to simulated profiles, at H and K simultaneously.
-We set $\tau_{K} / \tau_{H} = 0.61$, i.e. the value found in the standard ISM.
-We reach a solution which is clearly satisfactory, as shown on Fig. \ref{model_fit1} where is plotted the radial fluxes at Ks and H, modeled using a power-law for the stellar radial density of exponent -4.05 and a dust density varying as $r^{-0.96}$.
-The fit is optimised in the most central part of the cusp (1 to 20 pc) where the Ks brightness is fairly well fitted by a cusp.
-The pretty good fit gives some confidence that our modelization of the observation has no obvious flaws.
-On Fig. \ref{dust_cusp}, we plot the deduced radial distribution of the optical depth at H and K down to the centre of the cusp: it appears indeed cuspy, as well.
-From this plot, we can derive an optical depth $\tau_{H} = 11.6$ and $\tau_{Ks} = 7.1$ to the most central part; this corresponds to $\tau_{V} = 64$ in V.
+We developed a numerical code, in order to look for the exponents of the cuspy distribution of dust and of the stars density that would give the best fit to the observed H-band and K$_{s}$-band radial distributions.
+Using the Powell IDL procedure, and leaving free both exponents, we minimised the square of the log of the ratio of observed to simulated profiles, at H-band and K$_{s}$-band simultaneously.
+We set $\tau_{K_{s}} / \tau_{H} = 0.61$, i.e. the value found in the standard ISM.
+We reach a solution which is rather satisfactory, as shown on Fig. \ref{model_fit1} where is plotted the radial fluxes at K$_{s}$-band and H, modeled using a power-law for the stellar radial density of exponent -4.2 and a dust density varying as $r^{-1.05}$.
+On Fig. \ref{dust_cusp}, we plot the deduced radial distribution of the optical depth at H-band and K$_{s}$-band down to the centre of the cusp: it appears indeed cuspy, as well.
+From this plot, we can derive a radial optical depth $\tau_{H} = 7.7$ and $\tau_{K_{s}} = 4.7$ between 2.5 pc and 60 pc; this corresponds to $\tau_{V} = 43$ in V.